vishal-vaghasiya/interview-questions-ios/Swift.md

 ## 87. What is Enum?

 ### Answer:
-Enum (Enumeration) is a type
-that defines a group of related values.
+An enum (Enumeration) is a type that defines a group of related values.

 Enums in Swift are powerful and can:
 - Have associated values